The Complete Guide to Kalavantin Durg Trek

 The Kalavantin Durg Trek can be done in multiple seasons.
 Like most treks, the benefits and charm change based on the month that you are trekking.

 The peak season for the Kalavantin Durg Trek is the monsoon season.
-The lush greenery and the views with overwhelm.
+The lush greenery and the views from the peak are stunning during monsoon.
 This is also one of the reasons why the Kalavantin Durg trek is similar to a crowded trek in Nepal.
 The monsoon season will see a share of big crowds trekking.

 If you go for the trek post-monsoon, the number of trekkers you see is way lesser.
 You get to see clearer views and the colors change in the Sahyadri.